gavin-kim/algorithm/README.md

 #Algorithm

 <h4>
 In industry, People merge Big theta and Big O together.
-Industry's meaning of `big O` is `big theta`<br>
+Industry's meaning of Big O = Big theta<br>
 There is NO relationship between best/worst/expected case and big 0/theta/omega
 </h4>